 - Passive: they reject and resent unplanned change – It’s just not right - things shouldn’t be like this – why is this happening to me?

 Did you recognise your ‘attitude’ or habitual response in these descriptions?

-If you did and you are happy with things as they are then there’s nothing to change.
+If you do and you are happy with things as they are then there’s nothing to change.
 If you recognise that your habitual response isn’t enhancing the quality of your life the good news is…

 Your attitude is not you – it’s not even ‘how you are’.
 It’s merely a set of thinking habits and emotional habits that you’ve picked up along the way.
 And if you can ‘pick up’ or develop a habit you can replace it with a new habit.

 Here’s how to get working on replacing the passive and complaining habitual attitude.

 Think back over how you’ve handled disappointments, difficulties, and setbacks in the recent past.
 Do you tend to accept and put up – in other words, do you curse the dark?